About Sam Stockwell

 He accepts instructions in all areas of Chambers’ work, on behalf of the prosecution and defence and has developed a busy practice, conducting cases far beyond his level of call.

-As a lead junior and junior alone, Sam’s practice encompasses all areas of criminal law, including those of fraud, serious and violent crime, drugs, dishonesty and, unusually for someone of his call, serious and historic sexual offences.
+As a led junior and junior alone, Sam’s practice encompasses all areas of criminal law, including those of fraud, serious and violent crime, drugs, dishonesty and, unusually for someone of his call, serious and historic sexual offences.
 Sam has particular experience in white-collar crime, notably bribery & corruption, and is listed as preferred counsel by the Financial Conduct Authority.
-He is also instructed in areas of quasi-crime including sports law, court martial, regulatory law, immigration and proceedings under the Proceeds of Crime Act.
+He is also instructed in areas of quasi-crime including sports law, court martial, regulatory law and proceedings under the Proceeds of Crime Act.

-Sam was seconded to the Serious Fraud office in 2017 and is on the FCA’s preferred counsel list.
+Sam was seconded to the Serious Fraud office in 2017.
 By reason of his experience in multi-jurisdictional investigations, Sam has an excellent grasp of bribery & corruption law, both pre and post UK Bribery Act and the US Foreign Corrupt Practices Act.
 As such, he is comfortable with complex financial and factual matters and can advise both companies and individuals across a range of financial regulatory work, from assisting in the drafting and implementation of financial crime policy and compliance programmes to representation in enforcement proceedings brought by regulators and prosecutors.

 Prior to joining Chambers, Sam worked at Fulcrum Chambers on the defence of a large and complex bribery & corruption case (SFO v Alstom & Ors).
 As part of his role, Sam conducted internal investigations in the UK and across Europe, for the purposes of self-reporting to the US DOJ.
-Sam also worked as an HEO Paralegal at the Serious Fraud Office on another large and complex bribery & corruption case (SFO v Rolls-Royce Plc); a domestic and overseas joint investigation brought under pre-Bribery Act charges.
-Sam worked on Mutual Legal Assistance on this blockbuster case.
+Sam also worked at the Serious Fraud Office on another large and complex bribery & corruption case (SFO v Rolls-Royce Plc); a domestic and overseas joint investigation brought under pre-Bribery Act charges.

 Before embarking on a career at the Bar, Sam worked in both investment and relationship management at the UK’s oldest, family run, private bank; C. Hoare & Co.